cnosdb/docs/docs/en/latest/reference/sql.md

 ### ALL/DISTINCT

 #### Syntax

 ```sql
 SELECT [ ALL | DISTINCT ] select_expression [, ...];
 ```
-After the keyword `SELECT`, you can use `DISTINCT`to remove duplicate fields and return only the values after duplicate removal.
+After the keyword `SELECT`, you can use `DISTINCT` to remove duplicate fields and return only the values after duplicate removal.
 Using ALL returns all duplicate values in the field.
-When this option is not specified, the default value is `ALL`。
+When this option is not specified, the default value is `ALL`.

-**Example**
+#### Example

 ```sql
 SELECT DISTINCT station, visibility FROM air;
 ```

     +-------------+------------+
     | station     | visibility |
     +-------------+------------+